adamfortuna/evaleverything.com/source/_posts/2013-09-08-native-javascript-notifications.markdown

 ---
 layout: post
 title: "Native Notifications with JavaScript"
+description: Using HTML 5 native notifications with JavaScript in Chome, Safari, Firefox and on Windows.
-date: 2013-09-14 23:42
+date: 2013-09-08 23:42
 comments: true
 author: Adam Fortuna
 tags: [JavaScript, OS X]
 ---

 In browser notifications have made a lot of progress in the last few years.
-Hell, Native notifications have made a lot of progress in that time too.
+Hell, native notifications have made a lot of progress in that time too.
 Just a few years ago, everyone on the Mac was using [Growl][].
-With the release of Mac OS X 10.8 (Mountain Lion) the one purpose of Growl was now built in and everyone I know made the switch to using Native Notifications.
+With the release of Mac OS X 10.8 (Mountain Lion) the one purpose of Growl was now built in and everyone I know made the switch to using native notifications.

 {% pullside right %}
 Warning: Link to the official spec.